Contenido principal

 end

-% are set to Custom
+% Custom

-if strcmpi(ntnTDLChan.Polarization,'Custom')
+if strcmpi(ntnTDLChan.Polarization,"Custom")

 ntnTDLChan.SpatialCorrelationMatrix = [1 0; 0 1];